BhaskarPandey426/Project/README.md

    node server.js
    ```
 7. Open your browser and navigate to `http://localhost:5000` to access the API.
-8. If you encounter any errors while running the server, you can ask ChatGPT for help in debugging and resolving them.

 ## API Endpoints

 ### User Registration